nishadobe/spppartnerenablement/M1/ex1.md

 ### Exercise 1.2 - What does this customer do?

-Capturing the answer to ```What does this customer do?``` for BT is done through f.i. a Product View on a Product Page.
+Capturing the answer to ```What does this customer do?``` for Luma is done through f.i. a Product View on a Product Page.

 ![Data Ingestion](./images/productview.png)